rupl/unfold/notes.md

 1. Make various minecraft blocks out of really simple markup+classes
 2. *Maybe* make it so clicking a surface generates the new block on that surface

+Playtime!
+Set up a holodeck-type thing and offer six textfields to let the user transform a cube

 The end

 # Todos